ChannelFinder/ChannelFinderService/src/main/resources/api_description.rst

 an embedded <channels> list, the property is added to all channels in that list.
 In this case, the value for each property instance is taken from the property definition inside the channel in the embedded channel list.
 Existing property values are replaced by the payload data.
-If the payload property owner is different from the current values, the database owner is changed.
+If the payload property owner is different from the current values, the owners will not be changed.

 The authenticated user must belong to the group that owns the property.
-If the operation changes the ownership, the user must belong to both the old and the new group.
 (Administrator role overrides these restrictions.)

 **Remove Property from Single Channel**